Jopetin/Deep-Blue/README.md

 # Deep Blue

 The program simulates the flock behaviour in a school of fish.
+It was written completely in Scala using the ScalaFX library for the GUI elements.

 <img src="pictures/1.png" alt="drawing" width="300"/>